Selfie tragedy: Five tourists die, 11 hurt as hotel balcony wall collapses in Chitral

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-CHITRAL: Five tourists, including three women, died and 11 others were injured when the outer wall of the balcony of a hotel collapsed here on Thursday.
+CHITRAL: Three tourists, including three women, died and 11 others were injured when the outer wall of the balcony of a hotel collapsed here on Thursday.